Scrabble (game show): Second format

 On September 29, 1986, Scrabble began a 13-week-long contest titled The $100,000 All-American Scrabble Tournament.
 This tournament was conducted with a different format from usual Scrabble matches, and these changes were eventually made permanent.

 A total of 188 contestants were selected via a nationwide search, with four competing on each episode in preliminary matches from Monday through Thursday over the first 12 weeks.
-Two Crossword rounds were played (with the typical $500 and $1,000 bonuses for blue and pink squares, respectively), and each was followed by a Scrabble Sprint round.
-The winner of the first Crossword round won $500, and played four words of six, seven, eight, and nine letters to try to set a time for the winner of the second Crossword round between two other contestants.
-That contestant attempted to beat the time set by the first contestant, and if successful, he or she won $1,000 and advanced to the next round.
-On Friday, the four winners competed in two quarterfinal matches, and whoever won the second Sprint round won $5,000 and advanced to the semifinals round, for the final week of the tournament.
+Two Crossword rounds were played, each worth $500 and with the bonus square payouts in effect, and each was followed by a four-word Scrabble Sprint.
+The first Crossword winner set a time for the second one to beat, and the Sprint winner received $1,000 and advanced to a quarterfinal match played on Friday of that week.
+The winner of the Sprint round in that match received an additional $5,000 and advanced to the semifinals, held during the 13th and final week of the tournament.

-Because only three episodes aired during the week of November 24–28 (no episodes aired on Thursday and Friday, the former due to the Macy's Thanksgiving Day Parade, the latter due to special showings of Saturday morning cartoons), two wild card contestants were chosen to advance alongside the three preliminary match winners.
+Only three episodes were broadcast during the week of November 24–28, due to NBC's coverage of the Macy's Thanksgiving Day Parade and a special block of Saturday morning cartoons airing on Thursday and Friday of that week, respectively.
+A quarterfinal match was held on the following Monday (December 1) to choose a semifinalist from those three preliminary winners; over the remainder of that week (December 2–5), three more preliminary matches and a quarterfinal were played in similar fashion.

-During the final week, starting on December 22, the 12 quarterfinal winners and four wild card contestants competed in semifinal matches on Monday through Thursday.
-The four winners advanced to the final matches that Friday, with a grand prize of $100,000 for the winner.
-In the end, contestant Mark Bartos won the grand prize.
+Four wild-card semifinalists were chosen from the eliminated contestants, and they and the 12 quarterfinal winners competed in four semifinal matches on Monday through Thursday of the final week.
+The four winners advanced to a final match that Friday; the winner of the Sprint received a grand prize of $100,000, while the runner-up received $10,000.

-With slight adjusting, this tournament structure became the new permanent Scrabble format on December 29, 1986.
+With slight adjustments, this tournament structure became the new permanent Scrabble format on December 29, 1986.
 As noted above, each episode now featured four contestants and two Crossword games worth $500 each.
 The champion played in the first Crossword, whose winner set a Sprint time for the second winner to beat, and the Sprint winner received $1,000 and took or retained the championship.
-With this format change, Scrabble became a self-contained 30-minute program.
-In the previous format, play continued until time was called and episodes could straddle.
+With this format change, each episode of Scrabble became a self-contained competition and straddling games were eliminated.